 What's Safe After Your COVID-19 Vaccine?

-Johns Hopkins Medicine’s current safety guidelines have not changed and we still require all individuals to wear masks inside all of our facilities.
+Johns Hopkins Medicine’s current safety guidelines require everyone to wear masks inside all of our facilities.

 When am I considered “fully vaccinated”?

 According to CDC guidelines, you are fully vaccinated: